Junichi-Ushiba-Laboratory/pj-auto-focus-iaf/readme.md

 2. The maxima of residual will be set as IAF
 3. Find IAF iteratively
 4. Use 1-D gaussian fitting with acuquired IAFs

+### sample data
+dataset used in the present study is available in the following repository git@github.com:Junichi-Ushiba-Laboratory/pj-hd-smrbmi.git